-- Review the notes at the beginning of the portion.
-They match the notes at the beginning of both portions on the actual test. - Decide on the correct answer to each multiple-choice question, then read the explanation for the correct answer to each question and for the answer you chose (if the two are different). - Follow the directions for the student-produced response questions shown later in this guide.
+- Review the notes at the beginning of each portion.
+They match the notes on the actual test. - Decide on the correct answer to each multiple-choice question, then read the explanation for the correct answer to each question and for the answer you chose (if they are different). - Follow the directions for the student-produced response questions shown later in this guide.
 The directions match the directions on the actual test.